 Some Causes for Soft Caudex

-Very often, when you buy adenium plants and have them shipped to you, the plants are picked up from the soil & wrapped in newspaper or hay bare roots.
+Very often, when you buy adenium plants and have them shipped to you, the plants are picked up from the soil & wrapped in newspaper or hay in a bare-roots condition.
 There is very little sunlight in the box & there may be shock during the shipment.

 If the desert roses have been accidentally dropped, part of the caudex can get bruised.
 If you use a finger to poke into it & see some mushy stuff, that part is rotted.

 You can see the damage right on the skin of the adenium.
-It will have a darker color than the rest of the body.
+It will have a darker color than the rest of the body (similar to a bruise on your knee).
 Depending on the age & strength of the plants, they may or may not survive this.

 Although many people say that adenium don't need a lot of water, their bodies can actually get shrunk because of dehydration.
 If you compare the soft caudex plants with others, you may notice that their size is smaller.